InternLM/lmdeploy/README.md

 LMDeploy is a toolkit for compressing, deploying, and serving LLM, developed by the [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams.
 It has the following core features:

-- **Efficiency**: LMDeploy delivers up to 1.8x higher request throughput than vLLM, by introducing key features like persistent batch(a.k.a. continuous batching), blocked KV cache, dynamic split&fuse, tensor parallelism, high-performance CUDA kernels and so on.
+- **Efficient Inference**: LMDeploy delivers up to 1.8x higher request throughput than vLLM, by introducing key features like persistent batch(a.k.a. continuous batching), blocked KV cache, dynamic split&fuse, tensor parallelism, high-performance CUDA kernels and so on.

-- **Quantization**: LMDeploy supports weight-only and k/v quantization, and the 4-bit inference performance is 2.4x higher than FP16.
+- **Effective Quantization**: LMDeploy supports weight-only and k/v quantization, and the 4-bit inference performance is 2.4x higher than FP16.
 The quantization quality has been confirmed via OpenCompass evaluation.

+- **Effortless Distribution Server**: Leveraging the request distribution service, LMDeploy facilitates an easy and efficient deployment of multi-model services across multiple machines and cards.

 - **Interactive Inference Mode**: By caching the k/v of attention during multi-round dialogue processes, the engine remembers dialogue history, thus avoiding repetitive processing of historical sessions.